Listed in: American Studies, as AMST-358 | English, as ENGL-458

 Lisa Brooks (Section 01)

-Open to juniors and seniors.
-Limited to 15 students.
+Open to juniors and seniors, and to sophomores with consent of the instructor.
+Limited to 18 students.
 Fall semester.
 Professor Brooks.

 If Overenrolled: Preference given to junior and senior majors in English and American Studies and to students pursuing a Five College certificate in Native American Studies.